Native dancers want Arizona gallery owner held on hate crime – KION546

 Blackbird, who is of Eastern Band Cherokee and Dakota descent, said some Navajo performers heard Ortega make threats in their language that had violent and sexual innuendos.
 He also alleges Ortega charged at them and had to be physically restrained.
 He said he doesn’t see why it’s not being treated as a hate crime.

-“That’s what it’s seeming like, which really creates some horrible precedents, dangerous precedents,” Blackbird said.
+“That’s what it’s seeming like, which really creates some horrible precedents, dangerous precedents,” said Blackbird, who has retained an attorney.

 Meanwhile, the video has gained traction on social media and brought unwanted attention to Scottsdale.
 Mayor David Ortega, who is not related to the gallery owner, called his behavior “reprehensible and inexcusable.”